Grade Level: 8 (7-9)

 In most cases, the axle is smaller than the wheel and the applied torque is magnified by the machine; however, this configuration is not always the case.
 In some instances, the axle is larger than the wheel, and the input distance is increased by the machine instead of the input torque.

-Other examples of the wheel and axle include a screw driver, steering wheel, jet engine, mechanical gears, and even doorknobs.
+Examples of the wheel and axle include a screw driver, steering wheel, jet engine, mechanical gears, and even doorknobs.

 Lesson Background and Concepts for Teachers

 The mechanical advantage of a machine characterizes its ability to do work efficiently and effectively.
 Therefore, anytime a simple machine is considered for an appropriate engineering system, it is necessary to determine its associated mechanical advantage.
 In Lesson 1 of this unit, the mechanical advantage of a machine is defined as the ratio of the load (resistance the machine overcomes) to the effort (the force applied).
 The mechanical advantage is a way to determine how well a machine is performing.
 This idea can also be expressed by the general mathematical equation:

 For the three simple machines in this lesson, it is important to clarify what the mechanical advantage of a machine reveals about its capabilities.
 If MA = 1 (Mechanical Advantage = 1), this implies the machine has no effect on alleviating work, since the output force is exactly the same as the input force.
 Most simple machines provide a mechanical advantage greater than 1 (MA > 1) so that work is made easier; i.e., the input force is increased, and therefore, the mechanical advantage is less than the output force.